Medical Policy: 08.03.05

 - Speech therapy for developmental disorders must require the need of a therapist.
 For example: Word drills, work on communication boards, interaction with electronic communication boards/tablets or applications, and work on behavioral issues surrounding speech would not be a specialized need for therapy.
 Through therapy there must be achievement of goals that are unachievable through the use of home drills.
 If the therapy can be performed at home, without a therapist then there is not a medical necessity for formalized speech therapy.

 - Dysfunction occurring as a result of a therapeutic process such as vocal cord surgery, laryngectomy, radiation therapy, or ototoxic medication

 - Developmental Apraxia of Speech (oral motor apraxia)

-There should be the expectation by the provider that there will be significant improvement with 3 months of speech therapy.
+There should be the expectation by the provider that there will be significant improvement with 6 months of voice therapy.
 This shall be reflected in goals and treatment plan.

 Minimum acceptable documentation, in the form of a speech language evaluation with short and long-term goals, will include the following:

-- Results from standardized testing that measures overall receptive and expressive language, using standard scores or age equivalencies for pediatric assessments and determinations of deficits in adult assessments as applicable.
+- Results from standardized testing (or equivalent) that measures overall receptive and expressive language, using standard scores or age equivalencies for pediatric assessments and determinations of deficits in adult assessments as applicable.